Unionism in Ireland: Exclusion from Westminster Politics

 The Coat of Arms of the Government of Northern Ireland (1924–1974).
 Escutcheon flanked by the Scottish lion and an Irish Elk.

 Unionists have emphasised that their victory in the Home Rule struggle was partial.
 It was not only that twenty-six of thirty-two Irish counties were lost to the Union, but that within the six retained unionists were "unable to make the British government in London fully acknowledge their full and unequivocal membership of the United Kingdom".

-Although technically constituted by the decision of the six-county Parliament on 6 December 1922 to opt out of Irish Free State, the Government of Northern Ireland had some of the formal features of the Canada-style dominion status accorded to the new state in the South.
+Although formally constituted as a devolved jurisdiction within the United Kingdom, the Government of Northern Ireland had some of the formal features of the Canada-style dominion status accorded to the Irish Free State.
 Like Ottawa, Belfast had a two-chamber Parliament, a Cabinet and Prime Minister (Sir James Craig), and the Crown represented by a Governor and advised by a Privy Council.
 All this was suggestive, not of a devolved administration within the United Kingdom, but of a state constituted under the Crown outside the direct jurisdiction of the Westminster parliament.

-The impression that Ireland as a whole was being removed from Westminster politics was reinforced by refusal of the parties of Government and Opposition to organise, or canvass for votes, in the six counties.
+The impression that Ireland as a whole was being removed from Westminster politics was reinforced by refusal of the Westminster to organise, or canvass for votes, in the six counties.
 The Conservatives were content that Ulster Unionist Party (UUP) MPs took their party whip in the House of Commons where, by general agreement, matters within the competence of the Belfast Parliament could not be raised.
 The Labour Party formed its first (minority) government in 1924 led by a man who in 1905 had been the election agent in North Belfast for the trade-unionist William Walker, Ramsay MacDonald.
 In 1907 MacDonald's party had held their first party conference in Belfast.
 Yet, at the height of the Home Rule Crisis in 1913, the British Labour Party had decided not stand against Irish Labour, and the policy of deferring to Irish parties was maintained after 1921.

 United by the conflict unionists in Northern Ireland were opposed to ‘splitting’ in order to reproduce the dynamic of Westminster politics.
 Despite its broad legislative powers, the Belfast Parliament did not, have the kinds of taxation or spending powers that might have encouraged that kind of party competition.
 The principal sources of government revenue, income and corporation taxes, customs and excise, were entirely beyond Belfast's control.